Is Pastina Good When Sick?

 For a Cold or Flu

-When battling congestion or a sore throat, a warm bowl of pastina in chicken broth is ideal.
-Add garlic, turmeric, or a squeeze of lemon for an extra boost to your immune system.
+When battling congestion or a sore throat, a warm bowl of pasta in chicken broth is ideal.
+Add garlic, turmeric, or a squeeze of lemon to boost your immune system.

 For Digestive Issues

-If you’re recovering from nausea or an upset stomach, stick to plain pastina cooked in a light vegetable broth.
+If you’re recovering from nausea or an upset stomach, stick to plain pasta cooked in a light vegetable broth.
 Avoid heavy oils or spices to keep it gentle on your system.

 For Fatigue

-For a quick energy boost, prepare pastina with an egg whisked into the broth or mix in a spoonful of cream cheese for added protein and calories.
+Prepare pasta with an egg whisked into the broth for a quick energy boost, or mix in a spoonful of cream cheese for added protein and calories.

 Recipe Idea: Turmeric-Ginger Pastina :